ShmouelHai/SalesforceScript/SCRIPT2: Metadata Comparison.md

 ## Notes

 - The script compares the SFOA status with the SFOA package to determine deployment status.
-  - **Additional Note:**
   - For each metadata member in the comparing package (ROW), the script checks if it is present in the SFOA package.
 The result is recorded in the "SFOA package" column as either "In Package" or "Not in Package."
 - **Deployment Status:**
-    - `OK`: The metadata member is expected and in the SFOA package.
+  - `OK`: The metadata member is expected and in the package OR not supported and not in the package.
-    - `NOT OK`: The metadata member is either missing or not supported as per SFOA.
+  - `NOT OK`: The metadata member is missing and expected OR not supported and present in the package.

 ---